Balochistan cricket team: Since 2019

 A new Balochistan team was one of the six teams introduced as a part of the restructure of domestic cricket announced by the Pakistan Cricket Board (PCB) on 31 August 2019.

 Structure

-As of 2019, domestic cricket in Pakistan was reorganised into six regional teams (on provincial lines).
+In 2019, domestic cricket in Pakistan was reorganised into six regional teams (on provincial lines).
 A three tier bottom-up system is in operation with the Tier 1 teams participating in the Quaid-e-Azam Trophy (First Class), Pakistan Cup (List A) and National T20 Cup (Regional T20).
 The Tier 2 teams participate in the City Cricket Association Tournament whilst the Tier 3 teams participate in various local tournaments as both tiers feed players to the Tier 1 team.